otto-de/api-guidelines/api-guidelines/rest/hypermedia/maturity-level/rules/must-use-hal-to-implement-rest-maturity-level-3.md

 ---
-type: MUST
 id: R000036
 ---

-# use HAL (Hypertext Application Language) to implement REST maturity level 3
+# MUST use HAL (Hypertext Application Language) to implement REST maturity level 3

 ::: info Info
 This rule applies to APIs that have to comply with [REST maturity level 3](@guidelines/R000033).